 - tox displays exit code together with InvocationError by @blueyed and @ederag. (#290) - Hint for possible signal upon InvocationError, on posix systems by @ederag and @asottile. (#766) - Add a -q option to progressively silence tox's output.
 For each time you specify -q to tox, the output provided by tox reduces.
 This option allows you to see only your command output without the default verbosity of what tox is doing.
 This also counter-acts usage of -v.
 For example, running tox -v -q ... will provide you with the default verbosity. tox -vv -q is equivalent to tox -v.
-By @sigmavirus24 (#256) - add support for negated factor conditions, e.g. ! dev: production_log by @jurko-gospodnetic (#292) - Headings like installed: <pr - Allow spaces in command line options to pip in deps.
-Where previously only deps=-rreq.txt and deps=--requirement=req.txt worked, now also deps=-r req.txt and deps=--requirement req.txt work by @cryvate (#668) - drop Python 2.6 and 3.3 support: setuptools dropped supporting these, and as we depend on it we'll follow up with doing the same (use tox <= 2.9.1 if you still need this support) by @gaborbernat (#679) - Add tox_runenvreport as a possible plugin, allowing the overriding of the default behaviour to execute a command to get the installed packages within a virtual environment by @tonybaloney (#725) - Forward PROCESSOR_ARCHITECTURE by default on Windows to fix platform.machine(). (#740)
+By @sigmavirus24 (#256) - add support for negated factor conditions, e.g. !dev: production_log by @jurko-gospodnetic (#292) - Headings like installed: <packages> will not be printed if there is no output to display after the :, unless verbosity is set.
+By @cryvate (#601) - Allow spaces in command line options to pip in deps.
+Where previously only deps=-rreq.txt and deps=--requirement=req.txt worked, now also deps=-r req.txt and deps=--requirement req.txt work - by @cryvate (#668) - drop Python 2.6 and 3.3 support: setuptools dropped supporting these, and as we depend on it we'll follow up with doing the same (use tox <= 2.9.1 if you still need this support) by @gaborbernat (#679) - Add tox_runenvreport as a possible plugin, allowing the overriding of the default behaviour to execute a command to get the installed packages within a virtual environment by @tonybaloney (#725) - Forward PROCESSOR_ARCHITECTURE by default on Windows to fix platform.machine(). (#740)